Call for Winter Intersession Courses

 Proposal Process

-Intersession Course Proposal Forms (fillable PDF) may be submitted electronically (via email) to Julie Shell at Julie.shell@sonoma.edu in the School of Extended and International Education, and are due by Monday, September 25, 2023.
-All proposals must be approved by the Department Chair and the appropriate School Dean.
-SEIE accepts approvals by electronic signature or via email, however review and approval processes vary by academic school.
+Intersession Course Proposal Forms (fillable PDF) may be submitted electronically (via email) to Julie Shell at [email protected], and are due by Monday, September 22, 2025.
+All proposals must be approved by the Department Chair and the appropriate College Dean.
+Course proposals may be approved by electronic signature or via email, however review and approval processes vary by academic department.
 Please check with your Department Chair and/or Dean to confirm the approval process for your department.
 Course information will be available for faculty review in early October.
 Faculty contracts will be sent out by November 30.
-For more information, contact Julie Shell at julie.shell@sonoma.edu.
+For more information, contact Julie Shell at j[email protected].

 Faculty Pay